WorkingCodePod/workingcode/src/episodes/166-whats-onboarded-to-you.md

 ## [00:35:15] Time to First Commit

 [00:35:15] **Tim:** Hmm.
-I was thinking we could maybe deduce from some of the questions Camille asks about, do you care about time to first commit, which, which I, I, I would imagine that is a proxy for a level,a measurement of productivity, but I would think that.
+I was thinking we could maybe deduce from some of the questions Kamil asks about, do you care about time to first commit, which, which I, I, I would imagine that is a proxy for a level,a measurement of productivity, but I would think that.
 Actually, commit is probably not a good, because if, if you're, if you're left, your, your yardstick for productivity is first commit, then your first commit is hello world and push it up.

 [00:35:45] **Tim:** Right.
 I mean, right.